gabrielweyer/azure-functions-telemetry/README.md

 ### HealthFunction

-Navigate to `http://localhost:7074/health` (Custom `v4`) in your favourite browser.

 To keep Function Apps on a consumption plan alive and limit the number of cold starts, developers tend to use Application Insights [URL ping test][url-ping-test].
 This results in many requests being recorded in Application Insights.
-I've configured App Insights to discard such requests.

 `HEAD` is more commonly used than `GET` for ping tests but it's easier to issue a `GET` with a web browser.

+Navigate to `http://localhost:7073/health` (Default `v4`) in your favourite browser.

+The Health request is recorded in Application Insights.

+Navigate to `http://localhost:7074/health` (Custom `v4`) in your favourite browser.

+The Health request is discarded by the `HealthRequestFilter` which is configured by `WithHealthRequestFilter`.

 ### HttpExceptionThrowingFunction